-TVA Environmental Review Checklist
+Environmental Review Checklist

 The goal of this program is to develop electric vehicle charging stations with minimal impact to the surrounding environment.
 TVA will review this environmental checklist and follow up with the Program Participant as appropriate, in accordance with TVA's legal and policy requirements associated with this program.
-Please provide the following information to TVA program management staff via email (agfrye@tva.gov and copy dcarter6@tva.gov) before any construction activities begin, for final environmental review and charging site approval.
+Please provide the following information to TVA program management staff via email (EnergyRightEV@tva.gov and copy agfrye@tva.gov) before any construction activities begin, for final environmental review and charging site approval.

-Local Power Company (Program Participant):

-Proposed Charging Site Address (or lat/long):
+Charger Owner (Program Participant): Proposed Charging Site Address (or lat/long):